ey7/project-three/README.md

  ## UX and Design Planning

 Please view the [project strategy document](planning.md) for the app, which details the project strategy, including the project planning of the UX and UI, scope, structure, skeleton and surface.

-I used [Figma](https://www.figma.com) for the intial website design of the homepage.
+`The wireframes for the project can be viewed on [Balsamiq](https://balsamiq.cloud/sia05yd/p8etww8/r8212)`

 - The app will be a fully functional blogging application with full CRUD functionality.
 All users can read blog content and authorized users can create, update and delete their own content.
 - The app will have full user registration, authorization and authentication functionality with hashed passwords.